How to Write a Great Mother-of-the-Bride Speech for Your Daughter's Big Day

 Include light humor but avoid inside jokes.

 Many wedding planners we spoke to warned that making jokes during your MOB speech could be hit-or-miss depending on the context of the joke, as well as the delivery.
-However, Elyse Dawn, a Chicago-based wedding planner for The Wedding Planning Guide, says, "We think jokes in a mother of the bride speech can be a great touch, as long as it's tasteful.
-And of course it helps if it's funny!"
+However, Elyse Dawn, a Chicago-based wedding planner for The Wedding Planning Guide, says, "We think jokes in a mother-of-the-bride speech can be a great touch, as long as it's tasteful.
+And of course, it helps if it's funny!"

 Most importantly, you should avoid inside jokes that wouldn't make sense to the larger crowd.
 Although it might seem cute to include a reference that only your daughter would understand, it could end up feeling uncomfortable or awkward for the rest of the room.